clux/js-talk-cisco/TALK.md

 Unfortunately, because this talk is going to venture somewhat into the 'here be dragons' part of the language, I may not be able to dissuade you of this..

 Though I will informally try to define what this this supposedly good subset of javascript is, so while you'd think I don't have to talk about dragons, there be dragons everywhere.
 I'm just trying to introduce you to the ones you have to deal with, and then gloss over the rest because contrary to the impression you'll get from this talk, most stuff work fantastically.
-Learn by mistakes, and here are the common ones basically..

 Oh, yeah, and if you don't know I'm Eirik.
 I open source web stuff and node modules on github if you're into that kind of thing.
 These slides will be up there later.

 ## Language
 When people talk about JS they often talk about a bunch of different things.

-- The DOM and AJAX API that no-one likes to talk about; the reason that literally half web load the 10,000 lines that is jQuery to do what the browser was meant to do in the first place
+- The DOM and AJAX API that no-one likes to hear about; the reason that literally half web load the 10,000 lines that is jQuery to do what the browser was meant to do in the first place
-- all the shiny new browser APIs - admittedly much better
+- all the stuff you can now do with JS - shiny new APIs
 - APIs from node - these are very nice
 - Languages that compile to, or are derived from JS (because who knew, people aren't satisfied with JS)
 - and the core language (by which I mean: ->)